IWH-DPE Call for Applications – Fall 2020 Intake

 The following documents may be submitted:

-- GRE: Applicants are encouraged to submit their GRE test score.
+- GRE: Applicants are encouraged but not required to submit their GRE test score.
 Applicants who do, have to upload their General GRE's test taker's copy in the online application as well as send it via the testing service.
 We do not require or accept GRE subject tests.
 The GRE may not be substituted with the GMAT.
 GRE scores should not be older than two years.
 Ask the Educational Testing Service (ETS) to report your test scores using the following DI code: 4051.

 - Writing sample: You should submit a writing sample in English or German, e.g., a paper you have written during your studies.